 There are many reasons people don't leave their very difficult home circumstances; from a misplaced sense of loyalty, to fear of the unknown – which is of course, understandable.
 Now – more than ever – it’s imperative to focus on offering a safe haven without the red tape that currently exists for emergency accommodation.

-Domestic violence – not the budget – has become our national emergency and until we as a nation concentrate on supporting families in crisis we will continue to see these tragic incidents occur.
+Domestic violence – not the budget – has become our national emergency and until we as a nation concentrate on supporting families in crisis the public will continue to see these tragic incidents occur.

-As lawyers we are conscious of assessing people in crisis and learn to pick up on what is not being said, rather than what is being told to us by our clients who may be considering separation or are separating.
+Lawyers are conscious of assessing people in crisis and learn to pick up on what is not being said, rather than what is being said by a client who may be considering separation or are separating.

-It can become abundantly clear that some clients don't realise they are in the middle of something that can lead to tragic consequences.
-We as lawyers can only guide our clients but what would make our role easier in providing advice to clients in these circumstances is a proper government framework that can offer real hope to break free.
+In some circumstances it is abundantly clear that some clients don't realise they are in the middle of something that can lead to tragic consequences.
+Lawyers can only guide their clients, but what would make it easier to provide advice to clients in these circumstances is a proper government framework that can offer real hope to those who wish to break free.